hwanyu112/hwanyu112.github.io/content/post/mme-realword/index.md

 ---
-title: 🎉 Our MME-RealWorld has been accepted by ICLR 2025!
+title: 🎉 One paper accepted by ICLR 2025
-summary: ''
+summary: Our MME-RealWorld has been accepted by ICLR 2025!
 date: 2025-01-23
 authors:
   - admin